Magnesium

 Type and Dose

 There are a variety of types of magnesium on the market for sale.
 Magnesium citrate (the vitamin, NOT the laxative!) is probably the most affordable and effective type of magnesium.
 It can loosen stools, so people prone to diarrhea should choose another type.
 Magnesium glycinate is available at most health food stores and is easier on the digestive system and less likely to loosen stools as compared to magnesium citrate.
-Magnesium oxide is often found on hospital formularies and therefore regularly prescribed for magnesium deficiency, but it may not be as well absorbed as the other varieties.
+Magnesium oxide is often prescribed for magnesium deficiency, but it may not be as well absorbed as the other forms.

 For magnesium citrate and magnesium glycinate, doses of about 400 mg are generally adequate, though most providers suggest working your way up slowly to this dose to ensure that you are tolerating it well.
 If you develop diarrhea, try lowering the dose.
-Magnesium is a large compound and therefore it often takes more than one capsule to reach a dose as high as 400 mg —be sure to read the Serving Size to verify how many capsules are needed to reach your desired dose.
-Magnesium citrate also can be found in powder form, which some people prefer over the larger capsules.
-The powder is mixed with water, using dosing instructions found on the label to reach the desired dose.
+Magnesium is a large molecule and therefore it often takes more than one capsule/tablet to reach a dose as high as 400 mg.
+Be sure to read the Serving Size to verify how many capsules are needed to reach your desired dose.
+Magnesium citrate also can be found in powder form, which some people prefer over the larger capsules/tablets.
+The powder is mixed with water, using instructions found on the label to reach the desired dose.

-It is usually recommended that magnesium be taken at bedtime, as it can be calming, and many people take it to help them sleep.
+It is usually recommended that magnesium be taken at bedtime, as it can be calming and many people take it to help with sleep.

 Food Sources

-Magnesium is widely available in a number of foods.
-Legumes, nuts, dark leafy greens, halibut, unprocessed grains and ready-to-eat fortified breakfast cereals are great sources of magnesium.
+Magnesium is widely available in several foods.
+Legumes, nuts, dark leafy greens, halibut, unprocessed grains, and ready-to-eat fortified breakfast cereals are great sources of magnesium.
 Meat and dairy products are considered good sources as well.
-Cooked spinach, pumpkin seeds, black beans, almonds, and brown rice are also rich sources of magnesium in diet.
+Cooked spinach, pumpkin seeds, black beans, almonds, and brown rice are also rich sources of magnesium.

 Warnings

-Magnesium is generally safe when taken at appropriate doses, up to 500 mg daily in adults.
-Limiting factors can include loose stools (see dosing instructions above, to find which type of magnesium is best for your digestive system, start with lower doses and build up if you need to).
+Magnesium is generally safe when taken at doses of up to 500 mg daily in adults.
+As mentioned, magnesium can cause loose stools so refer to instructions above to determine which type of magnesium is best for your digestive system and then start with a lower dose and build from there.